Phlebotomy Certification Youngstown, Ohio

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has testing materials based on their credentialing exams.
 Be certain to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are immediately inputted in the national registry and a digital copy of your credentials is stored in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will need to renew their CPT Certification every two years.
 A phlebotomist should begin the process at least 30 days prior to the day their credentials expires.
 This will permit the phlebotomist enough time to complete their continuing education hours and submit their renewal assessment.
 You will not have to go back to a phlebotomy course or attend a class to renew your certification.